 - Not be maintained in confined lambing/kidding facilities.

 - At the time of their death, the CFIA must be notified and the imported males must be sampled and proof of testing for scrapie must be provided.

-For Option 2 b), documentation confirming the genotype of the male(s) to be exported must be submitted when applying for an Import Permit.
-For Option 2 c), information pertaining to the importing premises must be submitted at the time of the Import Permit application.
+For Option 2 b), documentation confirming the genotype of the male(s) to be exported must be submitted when applying for an import permit.

 Note: The animals being presented for importation must not come into contact with any animals, products, or equipment of lesser or unknown health status during the period between required testing and export to Canada.
 In addition, no new animals shall be added to the group intended for export, unless these animals have sanitary guarantees similar to those of the rest of the group.